phalcon-orphanage/docs/ja/reference/events.rst

         }
     }

-Note that events produced by this component are prefixed with "my-component".
-This is a unique word that helps us identify events that are generated from certain component.
-You can even generate events outside the component with the same name.
-Now let's create a listener to this component:
+Notice that in this example, we're using the "my-component" event namespace.
+Now we need to create an event listener for this component:

 .. code-block:: php